survivejs/webpack-book/manuscript/building/03_code_splitting.md

 export default 'Hello from lazy';
 ```

 We also need to point the application to this file, so the application knows to load it.
-An easy way to do this is to bind the loading process to click.
+One way to do this is to bind the loading process to click.
 Whenever the user happens to click the button, we’ll trigger the loading process and replace the content.

 **app/component.js**